 Dividing the Marital Estate

 The reasons for your divorce are not a factor when it comes to dividing the marital estate.
 Nevada is a no fault divorce state.
 So, regardless of why you’re getting a divorce, you deserve your rightful share of any marital assets.
 There’s a myth that because Nevada is a community property state, all assets and debts are split fifty-fifty and you’re done.
 The reality of complicated divorce cases is far different.
-Experienced Las Vegas divorce attorneys know that property divisions in divorce proceedings cannot be taken just on face value.
+Experienced divorce attorneys know that property divisions in divorce proceedings cannot be taken just on face value.
 They also know that should the case go to trial, family court judges have a wide latitude when it comes to property division rulings.

 Property in Other Jurisdictions